CPearl0/Block-Crafting/README.md

 <h2 align="center">Block Crafting</h2>

 Block Crafting give you the ability to make items out of multiblock structures.
-Build certain structure, then use certain item to right click on the core block, and the structurue will disappear, leaving some items that is crafted out.
+Build certain structure, then use certain item to right click on the core block, and the structurue will disappear, leaving some items that is crafted out, summoning some living entitys, or do anything you want.
 You can use KubeJS to custom such recipes.

 Guide: [Wiki](https://github.com/CPearl0/Block-Crafting/wiki)